Characters: The Dark Knight Saga Gotham City Administration

 - There Are No Coincidences: Firmly believes this and picks up the strange events in Rises, and further warns Blake to follow this trope as well.
 Detectives aren't allowed to believe in coincidences.

 - Two First Names: Much like in the comics.

-- Unwitting Pawn: Practically all his choices in The Dark Knight, from using corrupt cops to putting Lau in the MCU to shipping the convicts across in the ferries (and possibly even Harvey Dent Day) play right into the Joker's hands and, by proxy, those of the League of Shadows.
+- Unwitting Pawn: Practically all his choices in The Dark Knight, from using corrupt cops to putting Lau in the MCU to shipping the convicts across in the ferries (and possibly even Dent's death day anniversary), play right into the Joker's hands and, by proxy, into Bane's hands.

 "Bruce... don't make me your only hope of a normal life."

 "Harvey, you're Gotham's D.A.
 If you're not getting shot at, you're not doing your job."